myandrienko/localbot/README.md

 Webhook requests will tunnel to a specified port on your local machine.
 The default is port 80.

+If there's already an instance of ngrok running, localbot will use it.
+Otherwise a new instance will be launched.

 ## Troubleshooting

 **I am getting an ERR_NGROK_8012 error in the ngrok web interface.**